CBD Regulations for Pets: What You Need to Know

 Your veterinarian will also be able to give you detailed information about how CBD oil for pets might interact with other medications your pet is taking and information that will be critical to your pet’s overall wellness.

 A trustworthy CBD company will not refer to their products as treatments, supplements, or medication, because CBD has not been regulated as such.
 But your pet can still experience the benefits of CBD in their daily regimen if you do your research.

 While the regulations get sorted out, you can still ensure your pet CBD comes from a reputable brand.
 The best CBD for pets will be made from domestic hemp, veterinarian-formulated, specific to pets, and THC-free*.

 Made from Domestic Hemp

 Look for CBD pet products that are derived from hemp grown in the USA, where there is a regulatory culture around the farming of the hemp plant.

 Don’t ever give your human CBD to your pet.
 While humans and other animals process CBD through the same system, there are other important differences in our physiology that need to be addressed in a CBD formula.

 The best CBD for pets will be certified THC-free, which ensures your pet won’t experience the psychoactive effects of THC and only the wellness benefits of CBD.

 Stay Current with News About CBD Regulations

-*THC-free is defined as undetectable at the lowest level which can be consistently detected using valid scientific analytical tools.
+*THC-free is defined as below the level of detection using validated scientific methods.